happyjack27/autoredistrict/README.md

 * also initalize candidates in ecology on loading of election results.
 * write parts to adjust population, number of districts on evolve function
 * write parts to start and stop evolution
-* write parts to color code blocks by district based on best scoring map. (make sure to invalidate and repaint each evolve iteration)
+* write parts to color code wards by district based on best scoring map. (make sure to invalidate and repaint each evolve iteration)
 * add inverters for score components - in drop down menu.
 * multithread testing, but reusable threads.
 * add exporting of results ( simple tab deliminted: precinct - district)